What is Agentic Engineering?

 - Catching what agents miss

 Communication becomes your primary skill.
-Agents do what you tell them, not what you mean.
+Agents do what you tell them, not what you mean (just like computers!).
 Precision in task definition determines output quality.

 You still own the architecture.
 Agents excel at local changes but struggle with system-level thinking.